gemmellr/activemq-website/src/components/artemis-console/documentation/deploying.md

 ## Deploying embedded in ActiveMQ Artemis

 Currently not supported.
 This will arrive in ActiveMQ Artemis 3.0.
-This is because the new console requires changes to use jakarta and other possible breaking changes
+This is because the new console requires changes to use Jakarta APIs for the embedded web server and other possible breaking changes not suited to make in Artemis 2.x releases.

+Prior to Artemis 3.0 the new console is aimed at deployment in standalone server, e.g as outlined below for Jetty and Tomcat.

 ## Deploying in Jetty